ZenIDTeam/ZenID-ios/MIGRATION.md

 If you use build in `Camera` and `CameraView` objects then please ensure yourself that your App is owner of the instances.
 From now on, the ZenID SDK does'nt keep strong references to this object instances.
-If you use the controllers you might be pleased that you can reassing this objects to validator Controllers if you need reusability of the controllers.
+If you use the controllers you might be pleased that you can reassign this objects to validator Controllers if you need reusability of the controllers.

 ## Update to the version 2.0.23 (RecogLib 3.9.4)